fanfury-sports/furyhub/docs/get-started/mainnet.md

 ## Faucet

-Request IRISnet mainnet tokens from the Faucet powered by Stakely.
+Request FURYnet mainnet tokens from the Faucet powered by Stakely.

 For the usage, please refer to the guideline on the Faucet page: https://stakely.io/faucet/furynet-fury